-So everyone begins as people either working for, or in debt too, the Giovanni family, but the adventure rushes through your Embrace by what is for White Wolf damn right expediency, a brief introduction followed by a fucked up Black Mass and a meeting with your new boss, Andreas Giovanni, who turns you into Ghouls.
-The whole shtick is that being turned into a Ghoul makes you supernaturally durable and long-lived but you are entirely dependent on the Vampire’s blood.
-The adventure wryly remarks that this blood bond with your master need not necessarily lead to Doing Gay, though its certainly not barring you from doing so either.
+So everyone begins as people either working for, or in debt too, the Giovanni family, but the adventure rushes through your Embrace by what is for White Wolf damn near expediency, a brief introduction followed by a fucked up Black Mass and a meeting with your new boss, Andreas Giovanni, who turns you into Ghouls.
+The whole shtick is that being turned into a Ghoul makes you supernaturally durable and long-lived but you are entirely dependent on the Vampire’s blood for survival (also you are addicted).
+The adventure wryly remarks that this blood bond with your master need not necessarily lead to Doing Gay, though its certainly not barring you from doing so either (wink wink, nudge nudge).

 Anyway, after you become Ghouls the adventure gives you a few scenes to get used to your inhuman nature.
 Essentially short shit that would take maybe 5 minutes per scene to signify that your characters are now more then human but also subject to the Beast .